Album Cover Art - The Most Unique and Creative Service

 Having a great design or artwork for an album cover is something every musician in a mainstream level value, whether they make Pop, Rock or Gospel music.

 This design for Pamela Kirlew was created to symbolize and inspiring music project.
-The photographs were shot for this album cover ahead of time and were provided to me for the formating, styling and composition of the album design.
+The photographs were shot for this album cover ahead of time and were provided to me for the formatting, styling, and composition of the album design.

 Overall the artist and her manager were pleased with the outcome of the album cover art for her gospel album.